popeindustries/buddy/README.md

 ## Working with HTML

-When working with *dust*, *handlebars*, or *jade* templates, dependencies (partials, includes) are automatically resolved and registered before source files are compiled to HTML.
-In addition, HTML files are parsed for inlineable JS and CSS sources.
+When working with *dust*, *handlebars*, *nunjucks*, or *jade* templates, dependencies (partials, includes) are automatically resolved and registered before source files are compiled to html.
+In addition, html files are parsed for inlineable js and css sources.

 ### Examples